shiomachisoft/pico_usb_ble_hid_bridge/README.md

 1. Connect each device as shown in the System Configuration diagram.
 2. With the Pico 2 W powered OFF, connect a USB device (keyboard, mouse, gamepad, etc.) to the USB connector (Type-A Female).

+  > [!NOTE]
-   - *Note: If using a gamepad, please set it to "DirectInput" mode beforehand.*
+  > If using a gamepad, please set it to "DirectInput" mode beforehand.*

-3. Supply power to the Pico 2 W's USB connector to turn it ON.
+4. Supply power to the Pico 2 W's USB connector to turn it ON.
    - *In the standby state before a BLE connection is established, the onboard LED on the Pico 2 W will **blink**.*
-4. Open the Bluetooth settings screen on your BLE host (PC, tablet, smartphone), search for "USB BLE HID Brg", and pair it.
+5. Open the Bluetooth settings screen on your BLE host (PC, tablet, smartphone), search for "USB BLE HID Brg", and pair it.

+  > [!NOTE]
-   - *Note: For Windows 11, please select the item indicated by the red frame in the figure below.*
+  > For Windows 11, please select the item indicated by the red frame in the figure below.*

  <img width="963" height="1108" alt="image" src="https://github.com/user-attachments/assets/396cd811-862d-4726-93bd-74e3d0864090" />